quixio/quix-streams/docs/connectors/sources/file-source.md

 ## How To Use

-To use a CSV Source, you need to create and instance of `FileSource` and pass it to the `app.dataframe()` method.
+To use a File Source, you need to create an instance of `FileSource` and pass it to the `app.dataframe()` method.

 One important thing to note is that you should in general point to a single topic folder